wired87/firecode/README.md

 # editor
 - rcs -> llm call gem cli py client: static prompt: perform change on files -> write changes to Graph

+# creator
+- rcs ->

 # Debugger remote
 - while loop all files in dir tmp/ray/session_latest: embed content perform classification "err" or "clean" if "err": extract pid from file_name.split(-)-1.split(.)0 -> extract ray actor handle by pid -> get code from remote name (find in graph) -> llm call input: error from file, detailed debug isntructions formulated based on error, . required output: adapted python string -> switch code in graph, keep prev code in "cache":str attr -> delete err file content

+run the extend and inmproved prompt to ensure functionality

 # extras:
 - use clear oneliner comments before each fuction/method call and at the start of each method to intepret